-Paulette put a hand on George’s shoulder and leaned over his lap, sighing.
-Dot had imparted this confidence in a raspy undertone.
-Paulette kept her own voice low.
-She didn’t know what was so secret.
-She was the newcomer to the Bradshaw milieu, and George’s wife, albeit pushed by her in-laws to the periphery, chafed within earshot.
+Dot having imparted this confidence in a raspy undertone, she kept her own voice low… She didn’t know what was so secret.
+Paulette was a newcomer to the Bradshaw milieu, and George’s wife, albeit pushed by her in-laws to the periphery, chafed within earshot.

-“So,” Paulette said, whispering just in case.
-“Did George search for her”—she paused, envisioning the scene—“on the streets of Paris?
-And then…” She forgot to whisper.
-“He saw a woman…he thought she was Jeannette…he called out to her… Mais non, monsieur, je ne peux rien vous dire.
+“So.”
+Whispering just in case.
+“Did George search for her…?”
+She paused, envisioning the scene.
+“On the streets of Paris?
+And then…he saw a woman…he thought she was Jeannette…he called out to her… Mais non, monsieur, je ne peux rien vous dire.
 That’s her talking.”